-With Billions of App Downloads and YouTube Views, Talking Tom Spawned an Entertainment Empire
+With Billions of App Downloads and YouTube Views, Talking Tom Spawned an Entertainment Empire The trajectory of the beloved, green-eyed tabby shows the unique path being tread by animated characters in our digital era.

 Move over, Garfield.
 There's a new cartoon cat in town -- one who's much more apt to play games than loaf around and eat lasagna all day.